ropmiranda/Continuous-Control/Readme.md

 After Jupyter Notebook has opened, navegate to the directory `continuous-control/` and double click in Continuous_Control.ipynb.
 There you can follow the instructions to execute the solution.

 ## Version 2
 The second version is composed by twenty agents instead of only one.
 The second version is useful for algorithms like PPO, A3C, and D4PG that use multiple (non-interacting, parallel) copies of the same agent to distribute the task of gathering experience.
+The barrier for solving the second version of the environment is slightly different, to take into account the presence of many agents.
+In particular, your agents must get an average score of +30 (over 100 consecutive episodes, and over all agents).